 There are so many kinds of tea that you would be spoilt for choice if you are a tea person.
-We are going to look at various kinds of black tea and what makes it stand out from other types of tea such as White tea, Green tea, Oolong tea and Black tea.
-We shall also look at the popular health benefits and put to rest the numerous rumors being made about in recent times.
+We are going to look at various kinds of black tea and what makes them stand out from other types of tea such as White tea, Green tea, Oolong tea, and Black tea.
+We shall also look at the popular health benefits and put to rest the numerous rumors being made about them in recent times.

 What is Black Tea?